tom-seddon/b2/doc/Debug-version.md

 Appropriate paging overrides will be selected to ensure the requested byte is visible.

-You can supply multiple address prefixes, and they stack up in the order given, though this isn't always especially useful.
+You can supply multiple address prefixes.
+Order is relevant, as certain prefixes imply the settings for other prefixes.
+Override this with further prefixes if required.

+- ROM bank prefix ('0' - 'f') implies ROM mapper bank `w`
-Note that on B+ and Master, a ROM bank prefix (`0` - `f`) implies ANDY is disabled, and on Master the OS ROM (`o`) implies HAZEL is disabled.
+- (B+/Master) ROM bank prefix (`0` - `f`) implies ANDY disabled
-Supply further prefixes to change this if desired.
+- (Master) OS ROM (`o`) implies HAZEL disabled

 Inappropriate prefixes are ignored.